ifcopenshell.api.alignment

 1. Creating alignments, both horizontal and vertical, using the PI method.
 Alignment definition can be read from a CSV file.

-Future versions of this API will support:
+Future versions of this API may support:

 1. Defining alignments using the PI method, including transition spirals